Where in Ireland does the family PILLAR come from? Is PILLAR a common surname in

 Map is based on households which had at least one member who had an occupation containing "Farm" or "Agri".

-Map shows the percentage of people with the surname PILLAR who are Presbyterian in each locality.
+Map shows the percentage of people with the surname PILLAR who are Catholic in each locality

 List of consecutive consonant patterns associated with this surname: